ayeletis/beat/README.md

 need RTools from https://cran.r-project.org/bin/windows/Rtools/ and on OS X you will need the developer tools documented in https://mac.r-project.org/tools/.

-Please, note, this package only runs on R-4.2.3 or earlier.
-Please follow the instructions below.
+Please note that this package only runs on R-4.2.3 or earlier, see installation instructions below.

 First install the `devtools` package, then use it to install `beat`: